 To sign up for Microsoft 365 for campaigns, visit Microsoft’s eligibility and sign-up page.
 Once you’re enrolled in the service, we’ll make it easy for you to make use of its capabilities by following these recommendations.

-As always, reach out below if you’d like to speak with one of our engineers about implement Microsoft security for political campaigns, government, non-profit, or commercial tenants.
+For additional information on Microsoft 365 in the political realm, see our 10 ways to use the service for campaigns.
+And as always, reach out below if you’d like to speak with one of our engineers about implementing Microsoft security for political campaigns, government, non-profit, or commercial tenants.